jetify-com/devbox/docs/app/docs/guides/pinning_packages.md

 ---
-title: Selecting a Specific Package Version
+title: Installing a Specific Package Version
 ---

 This document explains how to use `devbox search` and `devbox add` to install a specific package version in your Devbox project.
 It also explains how to pin a particular major or minor version for the package in your project.